99002574/Linux-MiniProject/README.md

 # Linux-MiniProject
 Realising a message queue, and implementing semaphore and mutex with it.
-The aim of the project was to create a Cash-Deposit-Machine (CDM) for a recurring deposit after every suitable mature period that had a fixed amount which is input by the user the first time.
+The aim of the project was to create a Cash-Deposit-Machine (CDM) for a recurring deposit at regular intervals, for a fixed amount which is input by the user the first time.
 During the account setup, a minimum balance of Rs.
 1000 is expected, which adds to the deposits.

 ## Mutex with Message Queue : Refer to reci.c
 *  pthread_mutex_lock(&lock); is used for locking.